Microsoft/IntuneDocs.pt-pt/intune/fundamentals/in-development.md

 [!INCLUDE [Intune notices](../includes/intune-notices.md)]

 ## <a name="see-also"></a>Consulte também
-Para obter detalhes sobre os desenvolvimentos recentes, consulte [What ' s New in Microsoft Intune](whats-new.md).
+For details about recent developments, see [What's new in Microsoft Intune](whats-new.md).